-Cockroaches have become a problem in your home either because they have found their way inside on their own or they were carried in on something.
+Cockroaches have become a concern in your commercial or home property, either because they have found their way inside on their own, or they were carried in on something.
 Cockroaches living outside will move indoors in search of food or better living conditions.
 They enter in through spaces in the foundation, under doors, and around vents or utilities.

 These pests are also introduced by people unknowingly.
 They will “Trojan horse” their way inside in things like boxes, bags, appliances, upholstered furniture, and potted plants that conceal their presence.
 Once inside, cockroaches will begin to feed and breed and quickly expand their populations.
 When it comes to roaches, it doesn’t take long for a few to turn into many.

 Cockroaches are champions at the game of “hide and seek.”
 They can hide well out of sight until their numbers get too large, and they are unable to hide their presence.
 If you are seeing cockroaches out and about during the day, it is a sign that an infestation has become very large and needs immediate attention.